Avaiga/taipy-doc/docs/manuals/refmans/index.md

   the [Python APIs](../reference/index.md) section.
 - The REST API for Scenario Management is exposed in the [REST APIs](../reference_rest/index.md) section.
-- The Javascript library that can be used to extend the Taipy GUI element set is documented in the [Typescript APIs](../reference_guiext/index.md) section.
+- The JavaScript library that can be used to extend the Taipy GUI element set is documented in the [Typescript APIs](../reference_guiext/index.md) section.